 The Holiday season is upon us, as Thanksgiving and Black Friday are just days away.
 Now's the time to start thinking of the special people in your lives that deserve to be treated with a special gift.
 We put together a variety of construction related gift ideas below, including tools, clothes, accessories, stocking stuffers, and even some stuff for the kids to help you find that perfect gift.

-For more gift ideas, you can also check out our recently released 2016 Ultimate Construction Holiday Gift Guide!
+For more gift ideas, you can also check out our more current 2016 and 2017 Ultimate Construction Holiday Gift Guides!

 Ultimate Construction Gift Guide 2015

 The Coffeeboxx is the pinnacle coffee machine for the job site when it comes to toughness, so much so that the creators even set an entire Jeep on top of it.
 The machine is crush proof, dust proof, spill proof, rust proof, and impact and water resistant.
 It also uses k-cup technology, so there’s not need to haul around coffee grounds and filters.

 The Coffeeboxx is on sale right now through Brookstone on Amazon for $199.99 ( $249.99 MSRP), so grab it while it's at a great price!

 We’ve written about the Coffeeboxx in the past, to read more and to see the video of the Jeep being set on them, click here or visit oxx.com.